GiacomoPope/giacomopope.github.io/redpwn/readme.md

 print(encrypted, a[1], b)
 ```

+### TL;DR

+- We are given an integer `y` which shares it MSB and LSB with an unknown prime
+- Using a Coppersmith attack, we can recover the prime `alpha` from the known bits
+- One half of the flag from `y^alpha`
+- The second half of the flag is recovered bit by bit from `encrypted` knowing that when `e` is a QR for `alpha`, the flag bit is `0`, and `1` otherwise.

 ### Solution

 This challenge has the flag cut in half and hidden with two different puzzles.
 We see that the second half of the flag is used to create the integer `y` which is given as output.
 Although there's a lot more going on in the challenge, we can immediately find the second half of the flag from the following data: